dlee19/grailsupply.com/aboutus.md

 title: About Us
 ---

 Welcome to Grail Supply.
 Grail Supply was originally started as a small business operating from a college dorm room in 2016.
-Since the beginning, the one thing we valued most as a brand was innovation in order to set ourselves apart.
-We have been working to expand Grail Supply as a brand, and there are currently two sides of Grail Supply: the personal brand and the reselling business.
+Since the beginning, the one thing we valued most as a brand was innovation.
+There are currently two sides of Grail Supply: the personal brand and the reselling business.

 Regarding the personal brand, we believe in high-end, well crafted goods, with unrivaled attention to detail.
 We originally envisioned Grail Supply as an unique and exclusive brand, and intend to uphold these values forever.
 All goods from our personal brand reflect our lofty beliefs and expectations of style, quality, and design.